Automotive social selling is finally showing up on retailers’ radar. It’s been a long road to this moment in time.

-Digital retailing is here to stay and training is a key component in staff adoption and adapting the traditional dealership operational model.
-Retailers have often spent their budgets on training that doesn’t stick, is outdated, or doesn’t change their bottom line.
+Digital retailing is here to stay and training is a key component in staff adoption and adaptation to the traditional dealership operational model.
+Retailers can often spend their budgets on training that doesn’t stick, is outdated, or doesn’t change their bottom line.

 Do you sell cars?
 Want to sell more?
 Grab your Ultimate FREE Guide to Social Media for Car Salespeople today!

 I’ve been around the car biz for awhile (I managed dealerships and literally thousands of salespeople) and if there’s one thing I know about car salespeople, it’s that they are creative and like to take action on their ideas.
 Retailers have the opportunity to tap into that resource, while making sure team members are doing things right.

 I’ve met a few car salespeople who have jumped into social media because they recognized its power early on, and some have made it work really well.
 But there are many others who aren’t as successful and some who might even show the desire to use social media to sell more cars but don’t precisely know how.

 For those that are worried about what could happen without any training, let me tell you about one big mistake you can easily avoid.